gpsyrou/Deep-Learning-A-Z/README.md

  <img src="https://cdn-images-1.medium.com/max/1600/1*NQQiyYqJJj4PSYAeWvxutg.png" alt="22" style="width:104px;height:142px;">

+ CNNs use a variation of multilayer perceptrons designed to require minimal preprocessing.They are also known as shift invariant or space invariant artificial neural networks (SIANN), based on their shared-weights architecture and translation invariance characteristics.

+Convolutional networks were inspired by biological processes in that the connectivity pattern between neurons resembles the organization of the animal visual cortex.
+Individual cortical neurons respond to stimuli only in a restricted region of the visual field known as the receptive field.
+The receptive fields of different neurons partially overlap such that they cover the entire visual field.

+CNNs use relatively little pre-processing compared to other image classification algorithms.
+This means that the network learns the filters that in traditional algorithms were hand-engineered.
+This independence from prior knowledge and human effort in feature design is a major advantage.

+They have applications in image and video recognition, recommender systems,image classification, medical image analysis, and natural language processing.(source: <a href="https://en.wikipedia.org/wiki/Convolutional_neural_network"> wikipedia </a>)

+ **Example:**

    Given a set of dog and cat pictures , train a CNN to predict in which of these two categories a new picture belongs to.
    The code can be found <a href="https://github.com/gpsyrou/Deep-Learning-A-Z/blob/master/Convolutional%20Neural%20Networks/classify_catsndogs.py"> here </a>.